Bladder Cancer

 We’re here for you.
 Call us at 844-346-7222 or

-Unlike malignant tumors, benign tumors will not invade neighboring tissues, but they also can grow in size and cause health problems.
-Eventually, a benign tumor may press against vital structures in your body, including your nerves and blood vessels.
+Unlike malignant tumors, benign tumors will not invade neighboring tissues, but they also can grow and cause health problems.
+Eventually, a benign tumor may press against vital structures in your body, such as nerves and blood vessels.
 In these cases, benign tumors will require treatment.

 Our staff is expert in treating a wide range of cancer types, including: